Stanford University School of Medicine – Endocrine

 - mentorship by renowned specialists who form an expert multidisciplinary team within a world-class university

-- unique opportunity to learn office-based ultrasonography and ultrasound-guided procedures from leaders in the field
+- unique opportunity to learn office-based ultrasonography and ultrasound-guided procedures, including RFA and PEI of thyroid disease, from leaders in the field

 - high-volume, high-variety endocrine surgical experience that incorporates both tertiary care and community-based practices

 - tremendous variety of clinical and translational research opportunities and resources

 - exposure beyond endocrine surgery to the full spectrum of head and neck surgery, both ablative and reconstructive